 Above: Keep your citrus trees away from hot air vents and radiators.

-This is not easy in apartments where the heat source is near that light-giving windows.
+This is not easy in apartments where the heat source is near those light-giving windows.
 But do your best.
-Do not expose citrus trees to cold drafts, either.
-Opening the nearby door or window for them on a cold day stresses citrus trees (and all plants).
+Try to keep the trees away from radiators, and do not keep them near cold drafts, either.
+Opening a nearby door or window for them on a cold day stresses citrus trees (and all plants).
 Stressed plants are susceptible to diseases and pests.

-Signs of air stress: browning leaf tips; leaf, blossom and fruit drop.
+Signs of air stress: Browning leaf tips; leaf, blossom, and fruit drop; spider mites.

 It&#8\2\17;s all about paying attention.
 If you do not check your citrus trees every day, even when they seem healthy, you will not observe the early signs of problems.